PDF417/pdf417-android/README.md

         // images will be available inside ImageMetadata } else if (metadata instanceof ImageMetadata) {
         	// obtain image

         	// Please note that Image's internal buffers are valid only
         	// until this method ends.
 If you want to save image for later,
         	// obtained a cloned image with image.clone().

             Image image = ((ImageMetadata) metadata).getImage();
-            // to convert the image to Bitmap, call image.convertToBitmap() }
+            // to convert the image to Bitmap, call image.convertToBitmap()

+            // after this line, image gets disposed.
+If you want to save it
+            // for later, you need to clone it with image.clone() }
     }
 }